Skip to content

 Publishing Snapshots to the Posit Package Service#

-For example, suppose a CRAN package gets updated on Saturday.
-A new snapshot will be published to the Posit Package Service sometime on Monday, usually Monday afternoon (roughly America Central Time).
-Then, the user's default CRAN sync will pick up the change on Tuesday at 12:00am UTC.
-Occasionally there are very important updates, and extra snapshot is generated to make the updates available sooner.
+For example, suppose a Bioconductor package gets updated on Saturday.
+A new snapshot will be published to the Posit Package Service sometime on Monday, usually by Monday afternoon (roughly America Central Time).
+Then, within 10 minutes (by default), Package Manager instances will synchronize the changes.
 The timing of each snapshot varies based on the number of changes and the number of dependencies involved.

 Why is the newest package version not available yet?